Check CLI

 The Check CLI is a command-line interface for the Check Payroll API.
 Use it to query payroll data, automate workflows, and integrate Check into your scripts and CI/CD pipelines.

 The Check CLI is open source software, licensed under the MIT License, and hosted on GitHub in Check's MCP Server & CLI Repository.
-You can find source code and detailed CLI documentation in CLI.md.
+It ships with the same repo as the MCP Server and reuses the same 270 tool functions.

 When to use the CLI vs. MCP